-His ministry began with a prayer group of fifteen, and grew to community of more than 5,000 souls on the Upper West Side of Manhattan, and with associated members via their robust website — around the country, and around the world.
+His ministry began with a prayer group of fifteen.
+It grew to a community of more than 5,000 souls on the Upper West Side of Manhattan; and with associated members via their robust website — around the country and worldwide.

-Keller’s essential work is to reach out those who might be called “religiously unaffiliated.”
-He is a remarkable pastor, preacher and social commentator; and someone whose ministry and preaching style, I have followed.
+Keller’s essential work is to reach out to those who might be called “religiously unaffiliated.”
+He is a remarkable pastor, preacher, and social commentator; and someone whose ministry and preaching style, I have followed.

 In fact, several years ago, while on sabbatical from Saint Mary’s, I had the opportunity to go to his Church, listen to him, and see his remarkable, vibrant, youthful congregation, which is located nearby Columbia University.

-Among the important feature of this reading is that it comes at the beginning of John’s gospel, John 4; and at the beginning of Jesus’s ministry.
+Among the vital feature of this reading is that it comes at the beginning of John’s gospel, John 4, and at the beginning of Jesus’s ministry.